Arts Facilities

 Paul Mellon Arts Center

-The Paul Mellon Arts Center, aka PMAC, dedicated in 1972, was designed by award-wining architect I. M. Pei, who is perhaps best known for the East Wing of the National Gallery, for which the Arts Center served as a prototype, and for the pyramid-shaped entry to the Louvre Museum in Paris.
-The building was a gift of benefactor Paul Mellon 1925.
+The Paul Mellon Arts Center (PMAC) dedicated in 1972, was designed by award-wining architect I. M. Pei, who is perhaps best known for the East Wing of the National Gallery, for which the Arts Center served as a prototype, and for the pyramid-shaped entry to the Louvre Museum in Paris.
+The building was a gift of benefactor and Choate alumnus Paul Mellon 1925.

 Ann and George Colony Hall

-Named in honor of Trustee George F. Colony '72, and his wife, Ann, Colony Hall provides an acoustical setting suitable for the spoken word or amplified music, as well as a more reverberant sound for symphonic music.
-The west side of the auditorium includes a music classroom wing with a Recital Hall seating up to 100 people, providing rehearsal space for Choate's major music ensembles.
+Ann and George Colony '72 Hall provides an acoustical setting suitable for the spoken word or amplified music, as well as a more reverberant sound for symphonic music.
+The west side of the auditorium includes a music classroom wing with a Recital Hall seating up to 100 people, providing rehearsal space music ensembles.